Nottingham Poetry Festival

 Nottingham Poetry Festival shines a spotlight on the city’s thriving literary scene.
 For five years, the Festival has presented eclectic line-ups of nationally and locally acclaimed poets and performers.
 Follow us on Twitter, Instagram and Facebook to keep up to date with future performance events, workshops and competitions.

-We welcome event submissions so if you would like to get in touch, would like more information and for all press enquiries, please email us on email@example.com
+If you would like to get in touch, please email us on firstname.lastname@example.org

 Meet the team